DCGroothuizenDijkema/ProjectEuler/README.md

 ## Languages

-The solutions are (or will be) written variously in C, C++, Rust, Python, or Fortran, and sometimes more than one.
+The solutions are (or will be) written variously in C, C++, Rust, Python, Fortran, or OCaml, and sometimes more than one.

 Should any of the build instruction for a project differ from those given below, it will be noted in that project's READEME.